 There are two main ways that frog legs are cooked, either deep fried or baked with herbs.

-There are variations of these types of dish serving cuisses des grenouilles all over France, from Michelin-starred restaurants to local brasseries.
+There are variations of these types of dish serving cuisses des grenouilles all over France, from Michelin-starred restaurants to local brasseries, and even grocery shops.
 You can read more about eating frog legs in France here.

 5. Croissants, viennoiseries, and breads

 Legend has it that the croissant was a tradition that the young Marie-Antoinette of Austria brought with her to France, when she married French King Louis XVI.
 Hence it became known as a viennoiserie or “thing from Vienna (the capital of Austria)”.

 Today, croissants and other viennoiseries like pain au chocolat, chausson aux pommes, etc. are an indelibly considered French foods (although, the Austrians might disgree).

 While you can find croissants all over the world these days, there is nothing like a french croissant, light and airy fresh out of the oven.

 And when it comes to fresh baked goods, we must not forget about the variety of baguettes and French breads that are so popular in France.

 Another appetizer similar to the socca is panisse, which is also perfect as finger food for an apéro or happy hour.

 Dairy-free and gluten free, it is one of those finger foods that you will find all over the south of France.
 You can get the recipe to make panisse here.